PrashantMohta/ModdingDocs/BetterMenus/better-menus.md

 3. `Menu Element` It is the parts that make up the menu (buttons, keybinds etc.)

 To Create Menus:
-Make the class that inherits from `Mod` also inhert from `ICusomMenuMod`.
+Make the class that inherits from `Mod` also inherit from `ICusomMenuMod`.
 You'll be asked to create a function `GetMenuScreen`.
 In that function do:
 ```cs
 // a variable that holds our Satchel.BetterMenu.Menu for us to use in the code.
 private Menu MenuRef;